NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 ### Submitting a Demographic Entity to a Case

-The `demographic` entity contains information that characterizes the `case` entity, which is the patient in most instances.
+The `demographic` entity contains information that characterizes the `case` entity, which refers to a  patient in most instances.

 Submitting a `demographic` entity requires: